 TIP: Start your day early and take one of the first ferries in the morning (ideally before 8.30-9 am).
 Be sure to pre-book your return ferry since coming back from Capri in the afternoon is even more difficult than getting there in the morning.
 Unless you go with an organized tour, this is by far the best way to make the most out of your Capri day trip from Sorrento.

 Which ferry is best?
 I would just choose the boat that best fits your itinerary.
-You can find the schedule for the biggest ferry companies and book tickets on this website (this is probably not everything that is available but this is one of the best websites that I found).
+You can find the schedule for the biggest ferry companies and book tickets on this website (this is probably not everything that is available but this is one of the best websites I found when planning our own trip).

-TIP: If you already find this part overwhelming, do yourself a favor and book an organized tour where most of the practical aspects of the day trip to Capri will be arranged for you.
-And if your budget allows or you are traveling with a bigger family/group, you can also opt for a private day trip.
+Good to know: If you already find this part of the planning overwhelming, do yourself a favor and book an organized tour where most of the practical aspects of the day trip to Capri will be arranged for you.
+And if your budget allows it or you are traveling with a bigger family/group, you can also opt for a private day trip.

 Our experience with Sorrento – Capri ferry